Almaden Valley, San Jose

 Almaden Valley (Spanish: Valle de Almadén), commonly known simply as Almaden (Spanish: Almadén), is a valley and neighborhood of San Jose, California, located in South San Jose.
-It is nestled between the Santa Cruz Mountains to the west and the Santa Teresa Hills to the east.
+It is nestled between the Santa Cruz Mountains to the west and the Santa Teresa Hills to the east, bordering the town of Los Gatos and West San Jose neighborhood.

 Almaden, named after the ancient Spanish mining town of Almadén, traces its history back to the 1820s, when Mexican miners discovered mercury deposits on Rancho Los Capitancillos, which later led to the establishment of the New Almaden mines.
-Almaden Valley, known for its abundant parkland, is one of the most expensive neighborhoods to live in San Jose and is consistently ranked as one of the most expensive areas in the country.
+Almaden Valley, known for its abundant parkland and affluence, is one of the most expensive neighborhoods to live in San Jose and the San Francisco Bay Area and is consistently ranked as one of the most expensive areas in the country.

 History

 Almaden was originally inhabited by the Tamien nation of Ohlone people, prior to the arrival of the Spanish.
 The Ohlone had long utilized the area for its cinnabar, which they used for paint production.

 During the Mexican era, the area of what is now Almaden was divided between two rancho grants: Rancho San Vicente, granted to José de los Reyes Berryessa, and Rancho Los Capitancillos, granted to Justo Larios.
 Rancho Cañada de los Capitancillos and Rancho Cañada de Oro were later divided from these original ranchos.